-The application site is within the Upper Shannon Hydrometric Area (26) and Catchment (26c), the Camlin Sub-Catchment (010) and the Camlin Sub-Basin (030).
-There are no watercourses within the application site itself.
-The River Camlin is 154m north of the site boundary.
+The application site is within the Upper Shannon Hydrometric Area (26) and Catchment (26c), the Upper Shannon Sub-Catchment (06o) and the Camlin Sub-Basin (06o).
+There are no watercourses within or immediately adjacent to the application site.
+The closest watercourse to the site is the River Camlin and this is c53m north of the application site.
+There is no hydrological connectivity between the application site and the River Camlin.

 The River Camlin rises in lands to the south of Granard.
-It flows in a south-westerly direction, though Ballinalee and Longford town and on towards its confluence with the River Shannon near Clondra, approximately 23km downstream of Ballinalee.
+It flows in a south-westerly direction, though Longford town and on towards its confluence with the River Shannon near Clondra.

-The EPA have classified the ecological status of the River Camlin and its tributaries as good ecological status at points upstream and downstream of Ballinalee.
-Under the requirements of the Water Framework Directive, this is satisfactory and good status must be maintained here within the current WFD cycle (by 2027).
+The EPA have classified the ecological status of the River Camlin downstream of Longford town as moderate ecological status.
+Further downstream, the status of the river deteriorates to poor.
+Under the requirements of the Water Framework Directive, this is unsatisfactory and good status must be achieved and maintained within all watercourses within the current WFD cycle (by 2027).